micmejia/bible-dump/NKJV/Exodus/Exod 10.md

 But the Lord hardened Pharaoh's heart, and he did not let the children of Israel go. ## The Ninth Plague: Darkness

 ###### 21
-Then the Lord said to Moses, "Stretch out your hand toward heaven, that there may be darkness over the land of Egypt, [^b]darkness _which_ may even be felt."
+Then the Lord said to Moses, "Stretch out your hand toward heaven, that there may be darkness over the land of Egypt, darkness _which_ may even be felt."

 ###### 22
 So Moses stretched out his hand toward heaven, and there was thick darkness in all the land of Egypt three days.